 4. Grand Bazaar

 Istanbul is now one of my favorite cities for all the great things it offers.
 It’s definitely a city you need several days, if not more, to really enjoy.
-Istanbul offers so much more than just these five things, but they would make a great start for a visit to the city that straddles two continents.
+There are so many more than just these five fun things to do in Istanbul, but they would make a great start for a visit to the city that straddles two continents.

 You might also enjoy: